shinysharky/kaoru_public/README.md

 - Skills learned: Natural language (basic), customizing responses.
 - Bonus: Add emojis or gifs using a simple API or file set.

-### ˎˊ˗ !tea
-“Kaoru brews you a cup of tea...”
-Kaoru sends an embed with a soft pastel background image of a tea set and a gentle message.

-Example Output:

-☕ “Here, have some tea.
-You look like you needed this.”
-Embed color: #d4c4b0

 ### ˎˊ˗ !catfact
 Kaoru gives you a random wholesome or fun cat fact 🧠 Sample facts: